httparch/Grow-A-Garden-Stock-Ping/README.md

 - 🎨 **Cosmetics and event-exclusive items are not yet supported** for alerts or display.
 - 🧪 UI refinements and advanced filtering features are under development for future versions.
+- ⚠️ Current weather notification in progress
+- - ⚠️ Current weather notification in progress
 ---

 ## 🚀 Installation